 The relation between structure and function of enzymes, hormones, vitamins and membranes.
-Photosynthesis.
 Metabolic networks and control mechanisms.
-Practical work to illustrate the lecture course.
+Practical work to amplify the lecture course.

+As for 41.101B.

-As for 41.101B plus Frieden, E. & Lipner, H. Biochemical Endrocrinology of the Vertebrates.
+Frieden, E. & Lipner, H. Biochemical Endrocrinology of the Vertebrates.
 Prentice-Hall, 1971.